py-sherlock/sherlock/README.rst

 .. _python-etcd: https://github.com/jplana/python-etcd

 As of now, only the above mentioned libraries are supported.
-Although :mod:`sherlock` takes custom client objects so that you can easily provide settings that you want to use for that backend store, but :mod:`sherlock` also checks if the provided client object is an instance of the supported clients and accepts client objects which pass this check, even if the APIs are the same. :mod:`sherlock` might get rid of this issue later, if need be and if there is a demand for that.
+Although Sherlock takes custom client objects so that you can easily provide settings that you want to use for that backend store, but Sherlock also checks if the provided client object is an instance of the supported clients and accepts client objects which pass this check, even if the APIs are the same.
+Sherlock might get rid of this issue later, if need be and if there is a demand for that.

 Installation